Host a Books in Every Home Campaign Book Drive in 10 easy steps!

 5. Scream it from the Mountain Tops: YOU ARE HOSTING A BOOK DRIVE!

 Now is the time to share it with your business, organization, community, friends, family, neighbors, cats, dogs, and mailman!
 You are hosting a book drive!
 If you are using our Books in Every Home Campaign Kit, we provide you with sample e-mail blasts and convenient flyers for you to distribute.
 We also suggest using a variety of social media platforms to promote your book drive-- tweet a tweet, write a blog, share a photo, any way to get the word out!
-Check out our Current Book Drive page to get some ideas!
 Make sure you take a ton of photos to get featured on our website or social media accounts.

 6. Update your Team with your Progress

 Half-way through your book drive, give your team an update as to how many books you have collected and how many books you have left to go to reach your goal.
 Our book drive kit gives you some sample emails for halfway through your drive, but feel free to update and celebrate your progress thus far!
 Many folks will wait until the last possible minute to bring in their books, so this really is the ultimate push to get in as many books as possible!

 7. Close your Drive and Count your Books